-A share is a financial asset that represents part ownership of a company.
+A share is a financial asset that represents partial ownership of a company.
 Shares are a form of equity security that entitle holders to a stake in the financial benefits of company ownership.

 Companies issue shares to investors in return for equity capital, which is invested into the business.
 Unlike debt, there is no requirement for a company to repay equity contributions.

-Instead, shareholders receive returns on their investment via the distribution of company profits.
+Instead, shareholders receive returns on their investments via the distribution of company profits.
 Shareholders can also make capital gains if they sell their shares for more than what they purchased them for.

 What are the rights of shareholders?

-Shareholders are entitled to vote at the annual general meeting of the company and to elect its board of directors, who control the company.
-The board selects the managers who actually run the company.
-This means that ownership and management of the company are separated.
+Shareholders are entitled to vote at the company's annual general meeting and elect its board of directors, who control the company.
+The board selects the managers who run the company.
+This ensures the company's ownership and management are kept separate.

 Shareholders have the right to vote on items that impact their shareholdings, for example, a merger or takeover, as well as executive compensation packages.
-Under the 2-strikes rule, if shareholders of companies listed on the ASX vote down a company’s executive remuneration package 2 years in a row, the board may be voted out of office.
+Under the two-strikes rule, the board may be voted out of office if shareholders of companies listed on the ASX vote down a company's executive remuneration package two years in a row.

 Shares have 'limited liability' legal status, which means shareholders have no liability beyond the money paid for their shares.
 If the company fails, the most a shareholder can lose is the value of their shares.

 But because shares are a form of equity ownership, shareholder claims on the assets and income of a corporation rank behind the claims of creditors.
 This means that shareholders may not receive any money in the event of insolvency.